An American History: Westward Expansion Family Style Unit Study for Homeschoolers

 Copywork and narration are a real-life way to work on grammar skills.
 Use the Davy Crockett and the Alamo Copywork and Narration page from the Free Resource Library.
 After your child has written the sentence from dictation, let her see the original to check it with her work.
 Have her correct her work, so that she knows how it should look.
 As an extension of the narration, have him underline all of the proper nouns in the selections (there are three total).

 This week, you can help your preschoolers and kindergarteners with their reading readiness by learning how to remove sounds from blends in words to make a new word.
-For example, we’ll take the word “drop” and remove the “r” to make the word “dip”.
+For example, we’ll take the word “drip” and remove the “r” to make the word “dip”.
 Use the Davy and the Alamo Phonemic Awareness Games packet from the Free Resource Library for the word lists and games.

 Research shows that kids retain information well when they are moving around, so try this kinetic spelling practice.
 Write the letters from their spelling words on index cards.
 Attach a clothespin to one of the short sides of the index card.
 Next, set the clothespin on a table or other flat surface so that the clothespin is standing up with the index card at the top.
 Then, let your child use a popper toy, a nerf gun, or a slingshot to shoot down the letters in the correct order.